 The chore of changing a flat tire on your travel trailer or 5th wheel trailer almost never happens at a convenient time or place when you are traveling.
-By following the suggestions below, you can reduce the risk of injury to yourself and/or damage to your recreational vehicle.
+Follow these suggestions to reduce the risk of injury to yourself and/or damage to your recreational vehicle.

-WARNING: FOLLOW THESE TIRE CHANGING GUIDELINES TO HELP PREVENT PERSONAL INJURY OR DAMAGE TO YOUR UNIT.
+FOLLOW THESE TIRE CHANGING GUIDELINES TO HELP PREVENT PERSONAL INJURY OR DAMAGE TO YOUR UNIT.
 IF IN DOUBT, CALL A PROFESSIONAL.

-- 4. If you blow a tire on your unit while you are towing, do not slam on your brakes, gradually reduce speed while keeping your hands firmly on the steering wheel until you find a safe place to park. - 2.
+- a.
+If you blow a tire on your unit while you are towing, do not slam on your brakes, gradually reduce speed while keeping your hands firmly on the steering wheel until you find a safe place to park. - b.
 Park as far off the road as possible.
 If practical, try to find an area that is level.
 Do not attempt to change a tire on the roadside close to moving traffic.
 Pull far enough off the road to avoid the danger of being hit by another motorist while operating the jack and changing the tire.
-Avoid icy and slippery areas. - 3.
+Avoid icy and slippery areas. - c.
 Be sure that your tow vehicle is in APark@ position (gear selector in PARK for automatic transmissionBuse 1st gear for standard shift)Bset the hand/parking brake and turn off the ignition.
-Turn on your hazard warning flasher. - 4.
-Use suitable warning devices in front and in back of your unit to warn other motorists that you are stopped.
-It is advisable to carry flares or reflective markers with you for use in any emergency situation that might happen on the road. - 5.
-Place blocks in front and in back of the wheels on the opposite side of the unit from the side where you are changing the tire.
-This helps prevent accidental movement. - Position your jack on the frame of your unit close to the spring hanger.
+Turn on your hazard warning flasher. - d.
+Use suitable warning devices in front and behind your unit to warn other motorists that you are stopped.
+It is advisable to carry flares or reflective markers with you for use in any emergency that might happen on the road. - e.
+Place blocks in front and behind the wheels on the opposite side of the unit from the side where you are changing the tire.
+This helps prevent accidental movement. - f.
+Position your jack on the frame of your unit close to the spring hanger.
 DO NOT PLACE JACK ON THE AXLE.
 Be sure you are familiar with how your jack operates and that the jack you have is rated to lift the weight of your unit.
 WARNING: Not all jacks are suited to lift the weight of your travel trailer or 5th wheel.
-Before raising unit, loosen the lug nutsBDO NOT REMOVE THEM. - 7.
+Before raising unit, loosen the lug nuts: DO NOT REMOVE THEM. - g.
 Raise the trailer until the tire clears the ground.
 Do not raise the unit any higher than necessary to change the tire.
 Raising unit too high could cause it to become unstable and cause an accident.
 The unit could fall off the jack and hurt someone.
 Remove damaged tire and replace with spare.
-Snug up lug nuts. - 8.
-Do not get under the unit when it is raised on the jack. - 9.
+Snug up lug nuts. - h.
+Do not get under the unit when it is raised on the jack. - i.
 Lower the unit and torque lug nuts.

-WARNING: Check wheel nut torque at 50 miles.
+Check wheel nut torque at 50 miles.